sebastiansutter/techguides/pages/cipdemo/faststart_cip_lab.md

 1. Launch the Developer Portal from your bookmarks if you have the link saved, otherwise you  can obtain the Developer Portal URL from the API Manager.
 Go to your Catalog (eg. `Sandbox`), from the `Settings` menu select `Portal` to show the configuration.
 Copy the URL.
 ![](./images/cipdemo/portalurl.jpg)

-2. Open a new browser tab and paste the URL to launch the Developer Portal (admin credentials for the Developer Portal are `admin/Passw0rd!`, developer credentials are `developer/Password!`)
+2. Open a new browser tab and paste the URL to launch the Developer Portal (admin credentials for the Developer Portal are `admin/Passw0rd!`, developer credentials are `developer/Password!`).
+We will be using the `developer` account in the next steps

 ![](./images/cipdemo/portal.png)